 - Locked-In Effective Date: Your effective date becomes the day after your discharge, maximizing back pay.

-- Easier Access: You’re still in the system!
+- Seamless Transition: You’re still in the system!
 Gathering military service records and current medical records is simpler.

 But you have paths forward: